Circassian diaspora: Middle East

-A large number of Circassians began arriving in the Levant in the 1860s and 1870s through resettlement by the Ottoman Empire, in many cases for political or military reasons.
+A large number of Circassians began arriving in the Levant in the 1860s and 1870s through resettlement by the Ottoman Empire for political or military reasons (in many cases).
 The Ottomans settled them in areas with Muslim minorities and populations that were otherwise of concern to the government; moreover, the dispersion of the Circassians, a warrior people, diminished their possible military threat.
 An estimated 600 Circassian villages are in Central and Western Anatolia.
 Likewise, Circassians who moved to Jordan were settled there to counter possible Bedouin attacks.
 There is a sizeable Circassian population in Syria, which has, to a great extent, preserved its original culture and even its language.

 Turkey

 Circassians are regarded by historians to play a key role in the history of Turkey.
 Turkey has the largest Adyghe population in the world, around half of all Circassians live in Turkey, mainly in the provinces of Samsun and Ordu (in Northern Turkey), Kahramanmaraş (in Southern Turkey), Kayseri (in Central Turkey), Bandırma, and Düzce (in Northwest Turkey), along the shores of the Black Sea; the region near the city of Ankara.
 All citizens of Turkey are considered Turks by the government, but it is estimated that approximately two million ethnic Circassians live in Turkey.
 The "Circassians" in question do not always speak the languages of their ancestors, and in some cases some of them may describe themselves as "only Turkish".
 The reason for this loss of identity is mostly due to Turkey's Government assimilation policies and marriages with non-Circassians.
 Circassians are regarded by historians to play a key role in the history of Turkey.
 Some of the exiles and their descendants gained high positions in the Ottoman Empire.
 Most of the Young Turks were of Circassian origin.
 Until the end of the First World War, many Circassians actively served in the army.
 In the period after the First World War, Circassians came to the fore in Anatolia as a group of advanced armament and organizational abilities as a result of the struggle they fought with the Russian troops until they came to the Ottoman lands.
 However, the situation of the Ottoman Empire after the war caused them to be caught between the different balances of power between Istanbul and Ankara and even become a striking force.
 For this period, it is not possible to say that Circassians all acted together as in many other groups in Anatolia.
 The Turkish government removed 14 Circassian villages from Gönen and Manyas regions in December 1922, May and June 1923, without separating women and children, and drove them to different places in Anatolia from Konya to Sivas and Bitlis.
 This incident had a great impact on the assimilation of Circassians.
 After 1923, Circassians were restricted by policies such as the prohibition of Circassian language, changing village names, and surname law Circassians, who had many problems in maintaining their identity comfortably, were seen as a group that inevitably had to be assimilated.